Nim Shue Wan: History

 Nim Shue Wan Village was a small Hakka village in the 19th century, that became deserted towards the end of the century, after it was destroyed by a typhoon that was followed by a disease.
 In the 1950s, James W. Hayes reported that Nim Shue Wan Village, once a prosperous village, had been uninhabited for 20–30 years until it was settled again by Hakka newcomers in the 1940s.
 These - at the time - recent inhabitants were farming vegetables and breeding pigs.
 In 1955, Austin Coates reported a population of 42.
 In 1961, the village population reached about 200 people of 52 families in 1961.
 It later grew to 500 people.

 Boats

 The bay provides a safe anchorage for small fishing boats and pleasure craft.
-An even safer haven is provided by the Discovery Bay Marina Club which has a well established marina, now occupied by a large number of live-aboard residents who rarely set sail from their berths.
+An even safer haven is provided by the Discovery Bay Marina Club which has an established marina, now occupied by a large number of live-aboard residents who rarely set sail from their berths.